JohnKechagias/neat-strat/README.md

-# NeatStrat
+# NEAT Strat

-An application of the NEAT algorithm.
+Applications of the NEAT algorithm in deterministic game environments.